 The material used to make an infinity pool has a significant impact on pricing.
-Tile and fiberglass infinity pools are the two most common choices, but you might prefer another material depending on your budget and preferences.
+Tile and fiberglass are the two most common choices of infinity pool materials, but you might prefer another material depending on your budget and preferences.

 Here’s a breakdown of the typical price ranges of each:

 Keep in mind that material isn’t the only thing that shapes the cost of an infinity pool.
 As you’ll soon see, size, installation, and other variables can also significantly impact price.